Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Kinematics

 For \emph{microlocal} functionals there is a refinement of Proposition \ref{s2p1} which identifies this class of functionals with the kind of local functionals usually employed by physicists, such as \eqref{s2e22} and \eqref{s2e23}.
-We build over the argument sketched in the proof of Theorem 2 of \cite{brudf}, with a few changes.
+We build over the argument sketched in the proof of Theorem 2, pp. 139 of \cite{brufre2}, with a few changes (see also Theorem I.2 of \cite{broudlr}).
+The only missing ingredient is the following mild technical condition: